lukeed/totalist/readme.md

 Traverse a directory recursively, running a function for **every file** found.

-With this module, you easily apply custom logic to decide which file(s) to process without worrying about accidentally accessing a directory or repeat `fs.Stats` requests.
+With this module, you easily apply custom logic to decide which file(s) to process without worrying about accidentally accessing a directory or making repeat `fs.Stats` requests.

 ## Install